 Highlights of Mt.
 Ascutney State Park

-Summit Trails – After driving up the toll road to the parking lot near the summit, you’ll be rewarded with stunning views of the eastern mountains.
+Don’t have the time or energy to hike to the top of Mt.
+Ascutney?
+After driving up the toll road to the parking lot near the summit of Mt.
+Ascutney, you’ll be rewarded with stunning views of the green mountains.
 Take any of the boulder-encrusted trails that meander around the summit and you’ll find yourself in a dark, enchanting forest that smells like Christmas because of the abundance of spruce and fir trees.
-Every trail leads to more incredible views, and as you hike, a thousand birds will serenade you with their sweet songs.
+Every hiking trail leads to more incredible views, and as you hike, a thousand birds will serenade you with their sweet songs.

-The Observation Tower – For a 360° view of the Green Mountains and the White Mountains of New Hampshire, climb the 24.5-foot high observation tower.
+For a 360° view of the Green Mountains and the White Mountains of New Hampshire, climb the 24.5-foot high observation tower.
 Interpretive signs name the distant peaks in all directions, and it’s a pretty good spot for a selfie.

 Tips for Visiting Mt.
 Ascutney State Park and the Surrounding Area

 Get your game on.
 There’s a lovely rec field just below White Birch, Cherry, and Cedar lean-tos.
-For some reason it’s not on the map, but it’s a fantastic place for a game of Frisbee or football, and the stargazing is pretty amazing from here.
+For some reason, it’s not on the map, but it’s a fantastic place for a game of Frisbee or football, and the stargazing is pretty amazing from here.